tomatbasil/FanslyStreamRecorder/README.md

 # Fansly Stream Recorder

-An automated tool to monitor and record live streams from Fansly creators.
+An automated tool to record, compress and upload live streams from Fansly creators.

 ## Requirements